NebriBlackwing/LaravelDocker/README.md

 ### How do I run php artisan inside the docker container?

 This can be done from your command line.
-A quick example: `docker-compose exec app php artisan migrate`
+A quick example: `docker-compose exec app php artisan migrate`.
+For further details please reference: https://docs.docker.com/compose/reference/exec/ and https://docs.docker.com/engine/reference/commandline/exec/

 ## Found a problem?
 Need support?
 Please file an issue in this repo's issue tracker.
 I'll do my best to keep this repository up to date and address any concerns or requests.